Infographics • 4 Min READ

 The Do’s and Don’ts of Securing Your Portable Devices

-by Vanashree Chowdhury, Eleanor Barlow • Oct 2020
+by Leonardo Maroso, Eleanor Barlow • Oct 2020

 Portable devices contain sensitive and private information.
 Information that needs to be safeguarded to protect the safety and security of organisations, clients, and employees.
 Which is why, on top of standard security measures, it is important to secure all devices such as mobile phones and laptops, both commercial and private, to maintain security protocols and reduce the attack surface.